• Skip to primary navigation

 • 🍽 Recipe

-Okay, let's talk about apple snow.
+Okay, let's talk about apple snow (called Apfelschnee in German).
 This classic dessert pops up on restaurant and canteen menus everywhere in Germany once September rolls around.
 That's exactly how I first got to know (and love) it.

-But honestly, it's so simple we should all be making it at home, too.
+But it's so simple we should all be making it at home, too.

-Despite the fancy (and kind of cute) name - does anyone else immediately think Snow White? - apple snow is really just applesauce and whipped cream doing their thing.
+Despite the fancy (and kind of cute) name - does anyone else immediately think Snow White? - apple snow is really just applesauce, whipped cream, sometimes yogurt, a bit of sugar, and cinnamon combined.
 Basically, a fluffy, airy, fruity cream.

-It's a dessert for all seasons.
-Perfect year-round, because no actual apples are needed (unless you want to add some on top for decoration).
+What's more: it's a dessert for all seasons.
+Perfect year-round, because you only need applesauce, not fresh apples (unless you want to add some slices on top for decoration).
 Its lightness makes it dreamy on hot days, while the cinnamon touch and pretty looks make it right at home at your holiday table.

 The beauty of this vegan apple snow recipe is how humble the ingredients are.
 Here we go: